-Steaming milk is a very delicate process that requires you do not exceed 70 degree C. A thermometer will help you stay within that parameter when you start out until you are able to feel it out from the pitcher on your own.
+Steaming milk is a very delicate process that requires you do not exceed 70 degrees C. A thermometer will help you stay within that parameter when you start out until you are able to feel it out from the pitcher on your own.

 A perfect espresso should be pulled in about 25 seconds, no matter the dose.
 Too long and it will be over-extracted, (bitter).
 Too fast, and it will be under-extracted, (too weak).

 A timer is used to measure the extraction time.
 Some people extract it by volume, which is a little risky.
 If the coffee puck is too packed, or coffee is ground too fine, the shot will pour too slow.
-Once you get passed the 30 seconds mark, you start to extract the wrong flavours, and your coffee becomes bitter.
+Once you get past the 30 seconds mark, you start to extract the wrong flavours, and your coffee becomes bitter.

-The extraction time is one of the most important variables when dialling in your coffee and adjusting your recipe.
+The extraction time is one of the most important variables when dialing in your coffee and adjusting your recipe.
 If all the other variables are perfect, the extraction time will decide the fate of your shot.

 Non Essential Espresso Tools and Accessories